zxt5/zxt5.github.io/index.md

 # About

-I am currently a last-year undergraduate in Software Engineering at [Beihang University](https://ev.buaa.edu.cn/).
+I got my bachelor degree in software engineering from [Beihang University](https://ev.buaa.edu.cn/) in July 2023.
 I will join David R. Cheriton School of Computer Science at [the University of Waterloo](https://cs.uwaterloo.ca/) as a MMath student this fall.
 My advisor is Prof. [Chengnian Sun](https://chengniansun.bitbucket.io/public/).
-I am interested in programming languages and software development.
+I am interested in software engineering and programming languages.

+There is chance that I will have to defer the program at UWaterloo if I don't get the study permit of Canada before September.